nicolaromano/BIA4/Workshops/00 - Preliminary material/01 - A brief introduction to Python - variables data types and loops.md

-# A brief introduction to Python
+# A brief introduction to Python - part 1, variables, data types and loops

 *By Nicola Romanò - last updated on **25 July 2024***